davidmurdoch/shopify-theme-sync/README.md

 ## TODO

- 1. Add config option to automatically minify JavaScript, CSS, and/or HTML (w/liquid), and optimize asset images on the fly.
+ 1. Add config option to automatically minify ~~JavaScript~~ (done), CSS, and/or HTML (w/liquid), and optimize asset images on the fly.
  2. Allow sub-directories within theme folders for better file organization.
 We can "fake" sub directories by replacing the "/" (forward slash) character with a magic string, like "_DIR_" (Shopify doesn't allow special characters in filenames, otherwise I'd just use a solidus `/`), i.e., the resource `assets/css/main.css` would be referenced and uploaded as `assets__DIR__css__DIR__main.css`
  3. Add config option to automatically download themes from a Shopify store to local disk.